Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Single agent Reinforcement Learning

-We model our RL setting with a Markov Decision Process (MDP) with 5 tuples $(\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma)$, where $\mathcal{S}$ and $\mathcal{A}$ are finite sets of states and actions, $\mathcal{P}$ is the set of transition probabilities, $\mathcal{R}$ is the reward function, and $\gamma\in(0,1)$ denotes the discount factor.
-At each time step $t$, the system is in some state $S_t$, and the agent takes some action $A_t$ according to a policy $\pi(\cdot|S_t)$ in hand, which results in reward $\mathcal{R}(S_t,A_t)$ for the agent.
+Next, we discuss and explain the underlying setting of RL.
+We model our RL setting with an MDP with 5 tuples $(\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma)$, where $\mathcal{S}$ and $\mathcal{A}$ are finite sets of states and actions, $\mathcal{P}$ is the set of transition probabilities, $\mathcal{R}$ is the reward function and $\gamma\in(0,1)$ denotes the discount factor.
+At each time step $t$, the system is in some state $S_t$, and the agent takes some action $A_t\sim \pi(\cdot|S_t)$, where $\pi$ is the policy at hand.
+Given the state $S_t$ and the chosen action $A_t$, the agent receives the reward $\mathcal{R}(S_t,A_t)$.
 In the next time step, the system transitions to a new state $S_{t+1}$ according to the state transition probability $\mathcal{P} (\cdot|S_t, A_t)$.
-This series of states and actions $(S_t,A_t)_{t\geq 0}$ constructs a Markov chain, which is the source of the Markovian noise in RL.
-Throughout this paper we assume that this Markov chain is irreducible and aperiodic (also known as ergodic).
-It is known that this Markov chain asymptotically converges to a steady state, and we denote its stationary distribution with $\mu^\pi$.
+This series of states and actions $(S_t,A_t)_{t\geq 0}$ constructs a Markov chain, which is the source of Markovian noise in RL.
+Throughout this paper, we assume that this Markov chain is irreducible and aperiodic (also known as ergodic).
+It is known that this Markov chain asymptotically converges to a steady state, and we denote its stationary distribution by $\mu^\pi$.

 To measure the long-term reward achieved by following policy $\pi$, we define the value function